 BIO 104.
-Human Biology

-Includes laboratory.
+Human Biology Science and Mathematics Group 1 course Includes laboratory.
 An entry level course that examines biological principles as they relate to the functioning of human body systems, and to advances in medical science (or just health) and biotechnology.
 May not be counted toward a major in biology.

 BIO 105.
-Human Genetics
+Human Genetics Science and Mathematics Group 1 course